stevenhggns/Buckley_Lab_SIP_project_protocols/README.md

 Buckley Lab SIP protocols
 =========================

+## Printing protocols (conversion of protocols to PDF)

+View any Markdown file on GitHub, then in your URL bar replace the git__hub__.com part of the URL with git__print__.com

+The Markdown file will be rendered as a PDF for easy printing or downloading.

 ## Updating non-markdown versions of protocol files

 * Please don't edit the Word or html files directly!